powsybl/powsybl.github.io/docs/tutorials/powsybl-javafx-packager.md

     <dependency>
         <groupId>com.powsybl</groupId>
         <artifactId>powsybl-gse-demo</artifactId>
+        <version>${powsybl.gse.version}</version>
         <scope>runtime</scope>
     </dependency>
 </dependencies>
 ```

-## Configuration
+# Configuration

 To use this application, you will need to configure the `mapdb-app-file-system` module as explained
-[here](../configuration/modules/mapdb-app-file-system.md) since it uses a mapdb based file system.
+[here](../configuration/modules/mapdb-app-file-system.md) since it uses a MapDB based file system.
+A default configuration
-A default configuration `config.yml` is available in the resources of the maven project template.
+`config.yml` is available in the resources of the maven project template.

 If you wish to run loadflow or security-analysis on your networks, you will also need to configure the used implementations
 in the `componentDefaultConfig` module as explained [here](../configuration/modules/componentDefaultConfig.md).

-## Deploying your project
+# Deploying your project

 The maven project can now be deployed:
 ```